guypaxman/vbr_bayesian_inversion/tests/readme.md

 ## trouble shooting failing tests

+A test can fail in at least two ways: the code may error or the comparison may fail.

+The testing framework does not attempt to catch errors, so if code changes cause an error, the test attempt also errors and you can debug as normal.
+If you are making changes to the arguments of a function, the test function will also need to be updated.

-If a test fails, the most important thing to do is understand why.
-Most likely, a failing test means that you made changes to the code that resulted in significant changes to the output.
-This is not necessarily **bad** -- if you are making changes for which you expect output to change, you can note that in a pull request and once the changes are merged, other developers can generate a new answer for the change.
+If a test fails a comparison, it means the modified code ran successfully but it generates numerical differences above the test's tolerance.
+This is not **necessarily** bad, but it should be investigated.
+If you are making changes for which you expect output to change, you can note that in a pull request and once the changes are merged, other developers can generate a new answer for the change.

-That said, when a test fails, some information will be saved.
+When a test fails a comparison, some information will be saved.
 For a failed test, two `.mat` files will be saved in `./tests/testdata`: one with a suffix `_bad.mat` and one with `_comparison.mat`.
 For example, if `test_make_vm` fails, you could load up the two files with:

 ```
 current_vals = load('./tests/testdata/test_make_vm_bad.mat');